wilsonliaows/docs/on-prem/profile.md

     base: "C:/Documents/HR"
 ```

-Next, if wish to provide access to the `employees` folder in the Desktop directory, the configuration will have a file path that looks something like this:
+In another example, if wish to provide access to the `employees` folder in the Desktop directory, the configuration will have a file path that looks something like this:

 ```YAML
 files: